yoratoni/react-boilerplate/README.md

 - The default `index.js` entry file has been replaced by `_document.tsx` file.
 Making it similar to Next.js.
 - TailwindCSS lack of text shadow support has been fixed by adding custom ones.
-- `child:` variant has been added to TailwindCSS.
+- `child` variants has been added to TailwindCSS.